philipjoelsson/benjaminochhanna/README.md

 npm install
 ```

-3. Run the app with Expo
+3. Run the webpage in your browser on local server
 ```
 npm start
 ```